poopsicles/bachelors-typst-template/README.md

      A rendering of this can be found [here](examples/example.pdf).

 > [!IMPORTANT]
-> Make sure you set `print` to true ONLY when you're about to export a print-ready PDF (that will use their template settings including [Times](bach.typ#L65), centred page numbers, and bare links).
+> Make sure you set `print` to true ONLY when you're about to export a print-ready PDF (that will use their template settings including Times, centred page numbers, the default footer, and bare links).
 >
 > From the [Style and Grammar Guidelines](https://apastyle.apa.org/style-grammar-guidelines/references/dois-urls):
 >